ColmTalbot/gwpopulation/docs/guide/installation.rst

    .. tab:: Conda
       .. code-block:: console
           $ conda install -c conda-forge gwpopulation
-      Supported python versions: 3.10-3.12.
+      Supported python versions: 3.10-3.13.
    .. tab:: Pip
       .. code-block:: console
           $ pip install gwpopulation
-      Supported python versions: 3.10-3.12.
+      Supported python versions: 3.10-3.13.

-This will install the
+This will install the latest stable release of `gwpopulation` into your python package directory, including all required dependencies (example, `bilby` and `dynesty`) if they are not already available in your system.
+Methods from `gwpopulation` should then be accessible for import into your program file.

 `gwpopulation` source installation
 --------------------------------